CZ-NIC/knot/doc/man_knotc.rst

   parameter set on the server side in server's Control configuration section.

 **-b**, **--blocking**
   Zone event trigger commands wait until the event is finished.
+Control timeout is set to infinity.

 **-f**, **--force**
   Forced operation.
 Overrides some checks.